pingswept/me30-website/content/notes/discriminatory-design.md

 Resources:
 - "The EV Battery Supply Chain Explained."
 Carreon, A. (May, 2023).
 Rocky Mountain Institute. https://rmi.org/the-ev-battery-supply-chain-explained/
 - "EV Batteries 101: The Basics."
 Carreon, A. (Mar., 2023).
 Rocky Mountain Institute. https://rmi.org/ev-batteries-101-the-basics/
--

 ### Part B.

-Share your findings across the three technologies and discuss the following question:
+Within your team, share your findings across the three technologies and discuss the following question:

 How does the potential for discriminatory benefits & burdens compare across automatic soap dispensers, elder care robots, and EV batteries?
 To what extent is each of these technologies an example of discriminatory design, if at all?